 I know many of you at this point will still question as to the proper sequence of things and still have remaining questions.
 So let's go through a few of the typical questions and let me provide the answer:

 Q. Do I have to follow each of the above listed steps?

 A. No. At a minimum you need to follow the washing, decontamination, and waxing or sealing.

 Q. When do I know if I need to polish my car?

 A. When you look at it and your eye is able to discern and see blemishes and flaws you find unacceptable.
 Polishing is purely for visual enhancement.
 Any other benefits that may be discussed in the endless car forums will be mostly trivial.

 Q. How often can I polish my car?

-If you have made it this far I commend you for wanting to beome part of a very select group of society know as the "informed".
+If you have made it this far my "car wax polish", I commend you for wanting to become part of a very select group of society know as the "informed".
 I have always believe that informed people make better decisions.

 Do me a favor and post this to your favorite Facebook group, forum, or social media site and help me by paying forward to those you know that might benefit from this same information.